bighappyface/drupal-cloud-tutorial/README.md

 This class follows a standard pattern in Puppet: [Package/File/Service](http://docs.puppetlabs.com/learning/ordering.html#packagefileservice).

-Viewing the code in the manifest we see that it will install the apache2 package, copy over our drupal.conf file into the default Apache site, start the apache2 service, and enable mod_rewrite.
+Viewing the code in the manifest we see that it will install the apache2 package, copy over our drupal.conf file into the default Apache site, start the apache2 service and enable mod_rewrite.

 ### 7. Install PHP